maxilemx/the-first-distinction/README.md

 ## How to cite

-> Max (2026). *The First Distinction: A map of intuition put to the test.* Available at: [repository URL].
+> Max (2026). *The First Distinction: A map of intuition put to the test.* Available at: https://github.com/maxilemx/the-first-distinction.
 Licensed under CC BY 4.0.

 ## License